allen-n/gmail-link-share/README.md

-# Gmail Deep Link Copier
+# Gmail Link Share

-A Chrome extension that adds "Copy link" buttons throughout Gmail to create stable, shareable deep links to specific messages using RFC822 Message-ID.
+A Chrome extension that creates Gmail links anyone can use.
+Unlike regular Gmail URLs, these links work for anyone who received the email - not just you.

 ## ✨ Features

-- 🔗 **Stable Deep Links** - Uses RFC822 Message-ID for permanent, cross-account links
+- 🔗 **Links That Work For Everyone** - Unlike copying Gmail's URL, these links open the email for anyone who received it
-- 🎯 **Multiple Locations** - Buttons in both conversation view and thread list view
+- 🎯 **Multiple Locations** - Buttons appear throughout Gmail for easy access
-- 📋 **One-Click Copying** - Links automatically copied to clipboard with visual feedback
+- 📋 **One-Click Copying** - Click the button and share the link with your team
 - ⚙️ **Customizable** - Enable/disable buttons in different Gmail views via settings
 - 🔒 **Privacy-First** - Read-only access, no data collection, local processing only
 - 🎨 **Polished UI** - Beautiful design inspired by Mindful healthcare aesthetic